Brand Name(s): Tenormin

 Effects of Drug Abuse

-In patients receiving clonidine, atenolol should be discontinued several days before withdrawal of clonidine.
+- In patients receiving clonidine, atenolol should be discontinued several days before the withdrawal of clonidine.

-Use caution in patients with myasthenia gravis; may precipitate or aggravate symptoms or arterial insufficiency in patients with Raynaud's disease and peripheral vascular disease; use caution and monitor for progression of arterial obstruction.
+- Use caution in patients with myasthenia gravis; may precipitate or aggravate symptoms of arterial insufficiency in patients with Raynaud's disease and peripheral vascular disease; use caution and monitor for progression of arterial obstruction.

 Pregnancy and Lactation

-Use atenolol during pregnancy only in LIFE-THREATENING emergencies when no safer drug available.
+- Use atenolol during pregnancy only in LIFE-THREATENING emergencies when no safer drug is available.
 There is positive evidence of human fetal risk.